james-stevens/auto-skew-elle/api.md

 ## /v1/meta/schema - Get a copy of the full database schema

-This will include soem additional information that was provided in the YML file
+This will include some additional information that was provided in the YML file

 The returned JSON contains one object for each table, within that object there is a `columns` and `indexes` property.